Request a Callback 0808 175 1966

 12 Easy Tips For Greener House Moves

 New home, new you!
-A big house move can be life changing in many ways.
-It’s certainly a time many people look at the way they’re living and make positive changes (“I’m going to eat more healthily.”, “I’m going to start jogging.”, “I’m going to cure my Netflix addiction!”).
-Many of us strive to ensure the way we live has less impact on the world around us and moving home is the ideal time to turn over a new, greener leaf.
-But before you get there, here are some easy ways to make moving home gentler on the environment.
+A big house move can be life changing.
+It’s a time many people look at the way they’re living and make positive changes (“I’m going to eat more healthily.”, “I’m going to start jogging.”, “I’m going to live in a kibbutz… So the kids can’t find me.”).
+Many of us want to have less impact on the natural world around us and moving home is the ideal time to turn over a greener leaf.
+Here are some easy ways to make moving home gentler on the environment.

 Lots of shops and companies pay for used boxes to be taken away.
 Rather than buy purpose made new boxes, look for somewhere willing to give you boxes for free.
 Sites like Facebook Marketplace often have listings of people giving away moving boxes after their move.

 If you are buying boxes, make sure they are made from recycled cardboard and that they can be recycled after your move.
-Avoid using plastic fastening tape as this can mean the boxes can’t be recycled, also most plastic tape can’t be recycled once removed from the boxes.
+Avoid using plastic fastening tape as this will have to be removed from the boxes before they’re recycled.

 Acid Free Paper